-An increase in traffic could result if each resultant parcel is developed to its maximum of two residences per parcel totaling six new residences.
+An increase in traffic could result if each resultant parcel is developed to its maximum of two residences per parcel for a total of three new residences.
 According to the Institute of Transportation Engineers, a detached single-family residence averages 9.53 weekday vehicle trips.
-Six new residences would potentially result in 57.18 vehicle trips per day during weekdays.
-County Road 14 Average Daily Travel has not been measured; however, based upon similar county roads an increase of 57.18 vehicle trips per day is not anticipated to substantial alter existing traffic volumes or road capacities.
+Three new residences would potentially result in 28.59 vehicle trips per day during weekdays.
+County Road FF's Average Daily Travel has not been measured; however, based upon similar county roads an increase of 28.59 vehicle trips per day is not anticipated to substantial alter existing traffic volumes or road capacities.
 It is concluded that there will be a less than significant impact on transportation and traffic.

 - b) Conflict or be inconsistent with CEQA Guidelines § 15064.3, subdivision (b) - § 15064.3 Determining the Significance of Transportation Impacts - (b) Criteria for Analyzing Transportation Impacts - (1) Land Use Projects.
-"Vehicles miles traveled exceeding an applicable thresholds of significant may indicate a significant impact.
+"Vehicle's miles traveled exceeding an applicable threshold of significance may indicate a significant impact.
 Generally, projects within one-half mile of either an existing major transportation stop or a stop along an existing high quality transit corridor should be presumed to cause a less than significant impact.
 Projects that decrease vehicle miles traveled in the project area compared to existing conditions should be presumed to have a less than significant impact".